8 notable details in the criminal complaint against ex-Minneapolis Police Officer Derek Chauvin - Local News 8

 The following are passages taken directly from the complaint:

-— The initial police call was over a counterfeit $20 bill: “On May 25, 2020, someone called 911 and reported that a man bought merchandise from Cup Foods at 3759 Chicago Avenue in Minneapolis, Hennepin County, Minnesota with a counterfeit $20 bill.”
+— It says the initial police call was over a counterfeit $20 bill: “On May 25, 2020, someone called 911 and reported that a man bought merchandise from Cup Foods at 3759 Chicago Avenue in Minneapolis, Hennepin County, Minnesota with a counterfeit $20 bill.”

 — The document says Floyd was non-compliant: “Mr. Floyd did not voluntarily get in the car and struggled with the officers by intentionally falling down, saying he was not going in the car, and refusing to stand still.”

-Note: Correction: This story has been updated with the correct spelling of Tou Thao’s name.